 - Rind of 1 unwaxed lemon

-Preheat the oven to 180 C. Grease a brownie tin or baking tray with a little oil (you don’t need to line it with any baking parchment).
+- Preheat the oven to 180°C / 350°F / Gas Mark 4.
+Grease a brownie tin or baking tray with a little oil (you don’t need to line it with any baking parchment).

-Place the dates, apricots, water and lemon rind in a pan, and place on a medium heat, stirring occasionally.
+- Place the dates, apricots, water and lemon rind in a pan, and place on a medium heat.
 Heat for around 10 minutes, stirring continuously, or until the fruit has melted into a sort of paste (but with a few chunks of fruit).
 Once done, set aside.

-Take the date and apricot paste and place spread all of it across the first layer.
-It is much easier to take small teaspoons of the dates and apricots and dot them all over the first layer.
+- Take the date and apricot paste and place spread all of it across the first layer.
+It's much easier to take small teaspoons of the dates and apricots and dot them all over the first layer.
 Then gently start to spread them out until there is an almost even layer of the fruit paste.

-Then take the other half of the walnut and porridge mix and spread it across the fruit paste layer.
+- Then take the other half of the walnut, oat and flour mix and spread it across the fruit paste layer.
 Press it down with your hands again so it is nice and compact.